Pediatric psychology: Organizational developments

 Pediatric psychologists established a group identity with the Society of Pediatric Psychology (SPP).
 SPP was initially an interest group in the Clinical Child Psychology division of the APA.
 As membership elevated, SPP was recognized by the APA as a group whose purpose was to "exchange information on clinical procedures and research, and to define training standards for the pediatric psychologist".
 With this new-found recognition, division 54 of the APA was created.
 Some of the main goals of this organization are to promote the unique research and clinical contributions from pediatric psychology.

 The Journal of Pediatric Psychology was founded in 1976, and it has helped to further the professional recognition of the field.
 It allowed for clinicians, teachers, and researchers alike to exchange ideas and new discoveries.
-It is a respected scholarly journal which aims to increase the knowledge regarding children who have acute and chronic illness, and attempt to identify and resolve the contributing factors in order to yield optimal outcomes.
+It is a respected scholarly journal which aims to increase the knowledge regarding children who have acute and chronic illness and attempt to identify and resolve the contributing factors in order to yield optimal outcomes.

 Society of Pediatric Psychology Special Interest Groups (SPP)

 The Pediatric Psychology APA Division 54 formed Special Interests Groups (SIGs) and they consist of the following: Adherence Special Interest Group, Consultation and Liaison Special Interest Group, Craniofacial Special Interest Group, Complementary and Alternative Medicine Special Interest Group, Diversity Special Interest Group, Epilepsy Special Interest Group, Obesity Special Interest Group, Pediatric Bioethics Special Interest Group, Pediatric Cardiology Special Interest Group, Pediatric Gastroenterology Special Interest Group.
-The motive of an SIG is to promote nationwide connection of SPP members for a determined area of interest.
+The motive of a SIG is to promote the nationwide connection of SPP members for a determined area of interest.